Whether you’re towing a caravan, trailer, or camper, knowing your vehicle’s weight limits is key to towing safely, legally, and with confidence.

 What Towing Parts Have a D-Value?

-D-values start to apply once the towing component application exceeds a 3500 kilogram ATM.
+D-values apply once the towing component application exceeds 3,500 kilograms ATM.

-A key piece of information is that, if a company only displays their static load capacity of their part, it is likely that they have not tested the product to an official standard to calculate the D-Value.
+A key point is that if a company only displays the static load capacity of its part, it is likely that they have not tested the product to an official standard to calculate the D-Value.

 How to Calculate Your D-Value

-In Transport, a D-value is a rating in kilo-newtons that is typically attributed to mechanical couplings, and reflects dynamic loading limits between a towing vehicle and a trailer.
+In Transport, a D-value is a rating in kilo-newtons typically assigned to mechanical couplings and reflects the dynamic loading limits between a towing vehicle and a trailer.

 The full equation that calculates your D-Value is: